 It’s tough to keep up with all the action in MLB.
-Here’s your power rankings for the week ending on April 15th.
+Here’s your power rankings for the week ending on July 15th.

 It’s tough to keep up with all the action in MLB.
-Here’s your power rankings for the week ending on April 6th.
+Here’s your power rankings for the week ending on July 8th.

 It’s tough to keep up with all the action in MLB.
-Here’s your power rankings for opening day.
+Here’s your power rankings for the week ending on July 1st.